hapax/hapax.github.io/assets/mindjam.md

 Stoics, or the eternal recurrence of Nietzsche any different from a gun? -->
-But suppose that prior to this, you had carefully deliberated and chosen A.
+But suppose that prior to this, you had carefully deliberated and strongly leaned towards A.
-The decision is stil unfree, but it is not obviously unmeaningful.
+Now your decision is unfree, but no longer clearly unmeaningful.
-One way to characterise this is that the choice of A is *reflectively stable*:

 #### Brainjamor